 Schedule of Tuition and Fees (Subject to Change)

-Students classified as non-residents of the state of Louisiana are assessed non-resident tuition and fees according to the rates established by the LCTCS Board of Supervisors.
 Student residency is established at the time of application to the College.
 Residency classification is determined by the Admissions Office based on criteria set forth by the LCTCS Board of Supervisors and the information provided on the student’s application.
 If a residency reclassification is necessary or required, students must make requests through the Registrar’s Office.